ilikecode/martin-guzman-blog/content/blog/bypass-rules-that-disable-file-creation/index.md

 Inside the terminal is the common way stderr is shown.
 But sometimes stderr can be redirected to a log file.
 Redirecting Stderr is useful when we want to create a log file that will contain only errors and not include the stdout.

-In the next example, I will attempt to copy a file that does not exist and send the stderr output to a log file called Log_For_Fake_File.txt
+In the next example, I will attempt to copy a file that does not exist and send the stderr output to the log file **Log_For_Fake_File.txt**.

 ```shell
 ┌──(kali㉿kali)-[~/Desktop]